om-ai-lab/RS5M/README.md

 ## Under Construction
 We will release the training & inference code, checkpoints, and the dataset download link to this repo later this year.

+## Dataset Download (About 500GB, 128 webdataset tars)
+* Google Drive: Comming soon
+* Baidu Disk: Comming soon

 ## MetaFile

-The metafile of RS5M can be found here: https://huggingface.co/datasets/Zilun/RS5M/tree/v4/metadata
+* The metafile and other useful files of RS5M can be found here: https://huggingface.co/datasets/Zilun/RS5M/tree/v5
+* See README.md in huggingface for breakdown explaination

 ## Statistics